dowhileluke/fns/README.md

 ```

 ### `generateArray`
-create a new array for a chosen number of elements
+create a new array for a chosen number of elements or range of integer values

 ```js
 generateArray(4) // [0, 1, 2, 3]